gozepolat/ml_practice/README.md

 # Negative results:

-confusion matrices from each fold:
+Confusion matrices from each fold:

     Sadness Anger   Disgust     Hate    Other
     82      27      17          8       5